U.S. Army Best Squad Competition Day 6 Situational Training Exercise

 |Downloads:

-This work, U.S. Army Best Squad Competition Day 6 Situational Training Exercise, by SSG Jacob Slaymaker and PFC Rebeca Soria, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, U.S. Army Best Squad Competition Day 6 Situational Training Exercise [Image 7 of 7], by William Griffen, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT